gregwk/cs-vtmit-practices/video-recording/good-quality-mic.md

 To make sure your audio is good:

-* get a good-quality microphone (Blue Yeti or equivalent should is fine)
+* get a good-quality microphone (Blue Yeti or equivalent should be fine)
+* consider getting a pop shield and a boom arm
+* experiment with different mic positions
-* do a sound test before you start your video
+* do a sound test before you start every video
 * listen to your video all the way through before you post it